-As a full-time software developer, the security also means that you won’t have to worry about running out of work as your list of clients dries up.
+As a full-time software developer, security also means that you won’t have to worry about running out of work as your list of clients dries up.

 Fortunately, there are numerous opportunities for freelance software developers so you can count on always finding a reliable source of income, but this will take effort on your part – you’ll always have to be involved, updated, and on the lookout.

-Many developers choose to work full-time in a company because of the security and benefits this type of work entails, especially when they have families to provide for and don’t want to take risks.
+Many developers choose to work full-time in a company because of the security and benefits of this type of work entails, especially when they have families to provide for and don’t want to take risks.

 Your professional development is an insurmountably important factor to consider when examining these two options.

 Software development is in high demand and we’re not going to be seeing a surplus of developers anytime soon, but it’s a competitive field nevertheless.
 Whether you choose to work full-time or as a freelancer, in order to be successful you’ll always have to stay on top of the latest trends in coding and continuously develop relevant skills.

 This is something that the best software development companies hold in high regard.
 They aim to provide their employees with on-going training, information, or even courses as they make the necessary technological changes.

 Working within a company also means you’ll be part of a team of professionals in your field, exchanging information and collaborating on new ideas.
 It’s much easier to stay updated.

 We can’t say the same for freelance software development, but that doesn’t mean you won’t be able to develop professionally and stay informed on changing customer demands if you choose this path.

 You’ll just have to put in much more effort and train yourself, using various tools for learning.
 It will be your responsibility to ensure you always have the skills that the current market demands, which means you’ll need to devote time, effort, and possibly funds to invest in your knowledge.